Asylum (2005 film): Production

-Credited as an executive producer on the film, Natasha Richardson denied this allowed her to dictate proceedings – even when it came to the numerous sex scenes.
+Credited as an executive producer on the film, Natasha Richardson denied that this allowed her to dictate proceedings – even when it came to the numerous sex scenes.
 Richardson said David Mackenzie made it clear he wanted them to be as real as possible and that "what's in the movie compared to what they shot is the tip of the iceberg."

 Reception

 Box office

 Asylum grossed $375,403 in the United States and $1,268,960 in other countries for a worldwide total of $1,644,363.

 Critical response

 Asylum received mostly negative reviews from critics.
-On Rotten Tomatoes, the film has an approval rating of 36%, based on 89 reviews, with an average rating of 5.5/10.0.
+On Rotten Tomatoes, the film has an approval rating of 36%, based on 91 reviews, with an average rating of 5.4/10.
 The website's critical consensus reads: "This catastrophic adaption of Patrick McGrath's novel gets sillier and more implausible as it goes along."
 On Metacritic, the film has a weighted average of 51 out of 100, based on 29 critics, indicating "mixed or average reviews".